mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 ### Day 8

-The engineering firm receives the PCBs and begins the process of attaching the USB ports and testing connectivity.
+The engineering firm receives the bare PCBs from the overseas manufacturer.

 {{<img src="v1-pcbs.jpg" alt="Photo of a panel of uncut, unassembled PCBs" caption="First batch of PCBs for the TinyPilot Power Connector" maxWidth="600px">}}

+At this point, the PCBs have an electrical circuit embedded in them, but the engineering firm still has to attach components to the boards, most notably the USB ports.

 The same day, the 3D printing shop produces their first two cases.
-I picked them up and overnighted them to the engineering firm so that they could test the fit.
+I pick up the cases and overnight them to the engineering firm to test the fit when the first completed board is ready.

 ### Day 9